ymdhcg/YOUChat_Proxy/usage.md

 3. Click on it, scroll down and find “Cookie:”, and copy the entire contents.

-4. Find the "user-agnet" in the same way.
+4. Find the "user-agent" in the same way.

 5. Download or Clone the code of this project and unzip it.